 This is a triple-pronged category of back protection while doing it.
 You NEED the right POSTURE.
 Standing on firm ground is useful but insufficient to protect your back.
 Your posture while shoveling snow is VERY IMPORTANT!
 If you’re bent the wrong way, you could injure parts of your body and give way to slips and falls.
 TECHNIQUE is an area to focus on.

 - How are you LIFTING THE SHOVEL OFF THE GROUND?

 - How do you BEND OR MOVE YOUR ARMS while shoveling snow?

 In addition to the above, you need to warm up before going outside to shovel snow.
-Keep yourself warm and comfy too as this will help you focus on the task versus shivering and hurrying to get back inside the house.
-Dress for success and this includes a hat, gloves and outer wear .
+Keep yourself warm and comfy, as this will help you focus on the task versus shivering and hurrying to get back inside the house.
+Dress for success; this includes a hat, gloves, and outerwear .
 RUSHING the task could lead to injury too!!
-Back pain is not a joyful experience and we either never want to have it or want to get rid of it and do so FAST!
-Back pain has also been associated with numerous activities including the act of shoveling snow.
+Back pain is not a joyful experience, we either never want to have it, or we want to get rid of it and do so FAST!
+Back pain has been associated with numerous activities, including shoveling snow.
 Is shoveling snow something you do or plan to do?
-If yes, you’ll be glad to know that there are ways to protect your back while shoveling snow.
+If yes, you’ll be glad to know there are ways to protect your back while shoveling snow.
 Know the risks!
 Protect your back!!
 Keep safe while shoveling snow!!!